streamlit/streamlit/docs/troubleshooting/caching_issues.md

 # Caching issues

-While developing an app, if you see an error or warning that stems from a cached function, it's probably related to the hashing procedure described in the [Advanced caching](../advanced_caching.md).
+While developing an app, if you see an error or warning that stems from a cached function, it's probably related to the hashing procedure described in the [Improve app performance](../caching.md).
 In this article, we'll provide solutions to common issues encountered when using caching.
 If you have an issue that's not covered in this article, please let us know in the [community forum](https://discuss.streamlit.io/).

 ## How to debug a cached function that isn't executing